Human Rights and Workplace Discrimination

 Human rights laws provide you with the right to equal treatment in the workplace

-Here is the information you require to better understand human rights and workplace discrimination:
+Here is the information you require to better understand how human rights law applies to workplace discrimination.

 Human rights laws don’t guarantee equal treatment in the general sense.
-In Ontario, and throughout Canada, your workplace must be free of workplace discrimination, harassment, and reprisal or differential treatment due to certain protected characteristics.
+Under the Ontario Human Rights Code and the Canadian Human Rights Act, your workplace must be free of workplace discrimination, harassment, and reprisal or differential treatment due to certain protected characteristics.

-It may be discrimination if you are treated differently because of your:
+It may be considered a human rights violation if you are treated differently because of your:

 Human rights cases typically arise in the following situations if they relate to a protected characteristic: